 Results

-This purpose of this study was evaluate the recovery of parameters, particularly the parameters associated with the longitudinal model component and latent traits.
+This purpose of this study was to evaluate the recovery of parameters, particularly the parameters associated with the longitudinal model component and latent traits.
 To evaluate results, we report the median absolute bias for all parameters and conditions.
 Where appropriate, we also provide plots of bias as a function of true parameter value to highlight the variation in bias.
 We computed bias as the difference between the true parameter value and the posterior median, .

 --------------------------------------